Johrei and Science

-Johrei is a manifestation of healing energy that can be transmitted by one individual to another.
+Johrei is a manifestation of healing energy that can be transmitted from one individual to another.
 It involved no physical contact.
 As this gentle healing is administered, the mind and body are uplifted.
-Johrei has its roots in Japan, and is gaining recognition in the West as a non-invasive energy healing practice.
+Johrei has its roots in Japan and is gaining recognition in the West as a non-invasive energy healing practice.
 Today, more than a million people worldwide are involved in this practice.
 The Johrei Institute was established in 1998 to study the effectiveness of this energy through standard clinical trials.

 Human Sleep Study

 The purpose of this project is to compare the effectiveness of Johrei therapy and cognitive behavioral therapy in the treatment of sleep disturbances in survivors of critical illness.
 Subjects will be recruited following discharge from the intensive care unit and followed for 6 weeks.
 All subjects will undergo objective measurements of sleep quality and duration at baseline and at 6 weeks.
 Objective measurements will be made by portable (home-based) sleep studies and participants will wear a wrist device that measures sleep indicators.
 Subjective measurements will be performed by sleep questionnaires and logs evaluated at baseline, 2 and 6 weeks.
 A blood draw and urine collection will be done at both baseline and 6 weeks.

 The central purpose of this proposal is to compare Johrei, an alternative approach, to cognitive behavioral therapy, a standard approach in the treatment of sleep disturbances in patients who have recently survived critical illness.
 Half of the patients will receive Johrei and half will undergo cognitive behavioral therapy.
 The investigators hypothesize that, in survivors of critical illness, Johrei therapy is superior or comparable to cognitive behavioral therapy in improving sleep quality (measured by the Pittsburgh Sleep Quality Index and sleep efficiency [measured by polysomnography]).